 Both McNabney Marsh and Moorhen Marsh are part of the Peyton Slough Wetlands Complex in the Peyton Slough Watershed.
 The MVSD wetlands provide habitat for over 125 species of birds with approximately 30 species known to nest here.
 As many as 25 species of mammals have been documented using the wetlands and associated uplands including the endangered salt marsh harvest mouse.
 Reptiles, like the western pond turtle and gopher snake, and amphibians like the Pacific chorus frog and slender salamander though not as abundant as many of the birds, can be great fun to look for in the marsh system.
 Fishing is not allowed but fish watching is approved!
 Native species include three-spinned stickleback, Sacramento perch, and tule perch.

-Visitors have access to both McNabney Marsh (via the observation platform) and Moorhen Marsh Monday – Thursday from 7:00 am to 4:30 pm and Friday 7:00 am – 3:30 pm.
-There is no access on observed holidays.
+Visitors have access to both McNabney Marsh (via the observation platform) Monday – Thursday from 7:00 am to 4:30 pm and Friday 7:00 am – 3:30 pm.
+Moorhen Marsh access is available by appointment only, Monday – Thursday from 7:00 am to 3:30 pm, There is no access on observed holidays.
 Additionally, the observation platform is also open the first Saturday of the month from 7:00 am – 4:30 pm.
-Visitors on site Monday – Friday need to check in at the Administration Building before heading out.
-Download driving directions and map here.
+Moorhen Marsh visitors on site Monday – Thursday need to check in at the Administration Building before heading out.

 Download the MVSD Bird Checklist to help you identify these different species of avian visitors to our marshes.